glipari/latex_tools/revisions/README.md

 - `-a, --accept` accept all changes (non-interactive)
 - `-r, --reject` reject all changes (non-interactive)

-The changes are written on a `/tmp/accept-temp` file and recopied on the original file before the script ends.
+The changes are written on a `/tmp/accept-temp` file and copied on the original file before the script ends.
 If you press `Ctrl-C` before the script ends, the original file is not overwritten and the partial changes remain in `/tmp/accept-temp`.

+## Changlog

+- 25 mars 2020: Now the script works in Python 3.6 or greater.